Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical algorithm

-As in \cite{W_SubmittedCOCONUT} and \cite{wang2025sipifvmtimeevolvingcoronalmodel}, we perform time-evolving coronal simulations driven by a series of evolving magnetograms by solving the thermodynamic MHD equations in an inertial coordinate system.
-The governing equation is the same as in \cite{W_SubmittedCOCONUT} and described as follows:
+Following \cite{W_SubmittedCOCONUT} and \cite{wang2025sipifvmtimeevolvingcoronalmodel}, we performed time-evolving coronal simulations driven by a series of evolving magnetograms by solving the thermodynamic MHD equations in an inertial coordinate system.
+The governing equation is the same as in \cite{W_SubmittedCOCONUT} and is described as follows:

-Here $t$ is the time, $\mathbf{U}$ represents the conservative variable vector, $\nabla \mathbf{U}$ denotes the spatial derivative of $\mathbf{U}$, $\mathbf{F}\left(\mathbf{U}\right)$ is the inviscid flux vector, and $\mathbf{S}\left(\mathbf{U},\nabla \mathbf{U}\right)=\mathbf{S}_{\rm gra}+\mathbf{S}_{\rm heat}$ represents the source term vector corresponding to the gravitational force and the heating source terms.
+Here, $t$ is the time, $\mathbf{U}$ represents the conservative variable vector, $\nabla \mathbf{U}$ denotes the spatial derivative of $\mathbf{U}$, $\mathbf{F}\left(\mathbf{U}\right)$ is the inviscid flux vector, and $\mathbf{S}\left(\mathbf{U},\nabla \mathbf{U}\right)=\mathbf{S}_{\rm gra}+\mathbf{S}_{\rm heat}$ represents the source term vector corresponding to the gravitational force and the heating source terms.
 The radiative loss term $Q_{rad}$, the coronal heating term $Q_{H}$, and the thermal conduction term $-\nabla \cdot \mathbf{q}$ are included in the heating source term $\mathbf{S}_{\rm heat}$.

-$Q_{rad}$ and $Q_{H}$ are defined the same as in \cite{W_SubmittedCOCONUT}.
-Originally, $\mathbf{q}$ is defined in a Spitzer or collisionless form according to the radial distance as below \citep{Hollweg1978,Mikic1999}: